Triple Win Property Management Blog | Second Nature

 1. Applicant screening

-Property managers often use tenant screening services such as Plaid, Finicity, Pinwheel, and others to conduct rental screening and replace manual document upload and review.
+Property managers often use tenant screening services such as Plaid, Finicity, Pinwheel, and others to conduct background and credit screenings.
+These tools replace manual document upload and review because applicants put their information directly into the app.

 2. Lease management

-Property management software solutions like AppFolio or Buildium often include features for lease creation, storage, and e-signing within their suite.
+Property management software solutions like AppFolio, Rentvine, and Buildium include features for lease creation, storage, and e-signing within their suites, delivering everything you need for your full leasing process.

 3. Rent collection and payment processing

-For rent collection, PMs typically require certified funds and will accept ACH/debit, or leverage a service like PayNearMe, where residents can pay cash at a local Walmart or convenience store location (while on the PM side, the process remains completely digital).
+For rent collection, PMs typically require certified funds and will accept ACH/debit, or leverage a service like PayNearMe, where residents can pay cash at a local Walmart or convenience store location, which is then electronically deposited into the property manager’s account.

-In addition, tools like EliseAI (a chatbot-type tool for use cases such as leasing, among others) are innovating in this space.
+In addition, tools like EliseAI (a chatbot-type tool for processes like leasing) are innovating in this space.

 4. Move-in communication and coordination

-Platforms like AppFolio, Buildium, Propertyware, or Rent Manager provide a central tenant portal to access lease documents, pay rent, submit maintenance requests, and communicate with property managers.
+Platforms like AppFolio, Buildium, Propertyware, or Rent Manager provide a central resident portal to access lease documents, pay rent, submit maintenance requests, and communicate with property managers.

-As for task management, Tools like Leadsimple, Aptly, or Monday.com can be used by property managers to track and assign move-in tasks, ensuring a smooth transition for new residents.
+For task management, tools like LeadSimple, Aptly, or Monday.com can be used by property managers to track and assign move-in tasks, ensuring a smooth transition for new residents.

 5. Feedback/reputation management tools

-Tools like Grade.us, opiniion, and Birdeye can be used to gather feedback from tenants after move-in, helping property managers identify areas for improvement.
+Tools like Grade.us, opiniion, and Birdeye can be used to gather feedback from residents after move-in, helping property managers identify areas for improvement.

 The specific tools you use will depend on your requirements and processes.
 However, by and large, any of them can be used to transform the tenant onboarding process from a paper-heavy slog into an efficient digital experience.